 David Silva, on in place of Cazorla, was next to test Quinonez three minutes later, but his weak effort was comfortably held by the keeper.

 Apzilicueta also side-footed a deep cross from Alberto Moreno into the side netting, but Spain's win was wrapped up thanks to Iniesta's curling strike before Sergio Busquets hit the bar with a minute remaining.

-Iniesta, on as a halftime substitute for Juan Mata, sealed victory six minutes from time, driving forward into space and bending a precise effort in off the right-hand upright.
+Iniesta, on as a half-time substitute for Mata, sealed victory six minutes from time, driving forward into space and bending a precise effort in off the right-hand upright.

-Spain will now travel to the United States for a friendly with El Salvador before the World Cup defense begins in earnest.
+Spain will now travel to the United States for a friendly with El Salvador before their World Cup defence begins in earnest.